 - In most circumstances, you will be required to complete the missed task or a substitute task as soon as possible at a time decided by the LoLT.
 The raw mark may be used to assist in determining an estimate. - In exceptional circumstances an estimate may be calculated.
-This estimate will be finalized at the completion of the course and will be based on your performance in other similar completed tasks; or - The award of zero will stand if the absence is not judged to be valid or if you have not followed the procedures set out in this document.
+This estimate will be finalized at the completion of the course and will be based on your performance in other similar completed tasks; or - A penalty (20% per day) or a zero mark will stand if the absence is not judged to be valid or if you have not followed the procedures set out in this document.